ahish2911/GenerativeAI-yarnit/README.md

 ## Problem Statement 1: Webpage Question Answering
 - In the script `QA_streamlit.py`, enter your OpenAI API key in line 15.
+- We also have alternate flask app api `QA_flask_app.py` for the same.
 - To run the Webpage Question Answering application, execute the following command:

 ```bash